Obafemi Awolowo University: Research

-The University Teaching Hospitals is consistently cited has a highly reputable teaching hospital based on his numerous records.
+The University Teaching Hospital is consistently cited as a highly reputable teaching hospital based on its numerous records.
 It has served as a training site for Nigerian foreign-trained doctors, who are required to pass the medical licensing examination organized by the Medical and Dental Council of Nigeria.
 The operation for the first Siamese twins to be separated in sub-Saharan Africa was carried out at its teaching hospital, Obafemi Awolowo University Teaching Hospital.
 Consequently, the separation of Siamese twins has been successfully carried out on different occasions, while successful cochlear implantation has been performed repeatedly in the otorhinolaryngology unit.

 The university pioneered the resuscitation and modernization of the traditional bronze-casting technology.
 It also pioneered the introduction of entrepreneurship education at the undergraduate level and this has now been adopted nationally and by the National Universities Commission (NUC).
 It is the leading ICT University with a bandwidth of 113 Mbit/s as well as a pioneer in iLab.
 The first iLab in Africa, south of Sahara was developed and established in OAU in collaboration with MIT.

 Vice-chancellors

 The first vice-chancellor of the university was Professor Oladele Ajose (MD, PhD), a Glasgow University graduate and Nigeria's first professor of public health, who was recruited from the University of Ibadan.
 He served from 1962 to 1966 until political upheavals and military coups led him to be replaced.
 The second vice-chancellor was Professor H. A. Oluwasanmi, who served from 1966 to 1975.
 Anthony Adebolu Elujoba, a professor of pharmacognosy, became the Acting Vice-Chancellor of the university in July 1975.
 The University Council's announcement of Professor Ayobami Taofeek Salami on 6 June as the University Vice-Chancellor was greeted with violence and rejection.
 The council was eventually dissolved by the Federal Government and Salami was removed from the post.
 Prof. Elujoba was given the responsibility of stabilizing the system.

-The university's staff has included one Nobel Laureate and six Nigerian National Merit Award winners, and has pioneered kidney transplants in Nigeria.
+The university's staff has included one Nobel Laureate and six Nigerian National Merit Award winners and has pioneered kidney transplants in Nigeria.

-Nigeria's only Nobel prize-winner in literature and the first African laureate, Wole Soyinka, served as Professor of Comparative Literature at the University of Ife from 1975 to 1999.
+Nigeria's only Nobel Prize-winner in literature and the first African laureate, Wole Soyinka, served as Professor of Comparative Literature at the University of Ife from 1975 to 1999.
 In 1999, he was appointed an Emeritus Professor of Dramatic Arts at the university.

 Stephen Adebanji Akintoye served as Director of the Institute of African Studies from 1974 to 1977.